Wasquehal FC

-Wasquehal Football is a French football club based in the town of Wasquehal, Hauts-de-France.
-The club was founded in 1924 and plays in the National 2, the fourth tier of the French football league system.
+Wasquehal Football Club, commonly referred to as Wasquehal FC or simply Wasquehal, was a French football club based in the town of Wasquehal, Hauts-de-France.
+The club was founded in 1924 and last played in the National 1, the fourth tier of the French football league system.

 History and mergers

 The club was founded in 1924 as L'Union Sportive de Wasquehal.
 It was known as Entente Sportive de Wasquehal in 1945, when it merged with L'Association Sportive de Wasquehal (founded in 1931).
 In 2017, it merged further with Wasquehal Futsal Club and took on the current name.